RohanKhatua/GoBooks/README.md

 1. Create a .env file in the root directory as shown above.
 2. ```go run .```
 3. The server will be running locally, send requests to it using tools like Postman.

+*Note : The Token obtained through log in or signup must be passed as a request header to all subsequent routes.
+This can be done by adding a header field named* ```Authorization``` *whose value should be* ```Bearer <Token>```. *Without this all routes will return a Response of Unauthorized.
+This can be easily achieved by Adding the token to the Authorization Section of the Postman Collection*
 ## Features

 ### Authentication and Authorization